ttgump/scDeepCluster/README.md

 # scDeepCluster
-scDeepCluster, a novel model-based deep embedded clustering for Single Cell RNA-seq data
+scDeepCluster, a novel model-based deep embedded clustering for Single Cell RNA-seq data.
+See details in our paper: "Clustering single-cell RNA-seq data with a model-based deep learning approach".

 Requirement: